 I'm a writer-mom trying to live a simple, mindful life and mindful of how often I fail.
 In my first job after college I wrote constituent letters for Senator Kerry about the Cape Cod National Seashore.
 When I moved to New York I founded High Impact Philanthropy with my dad.
 Together we wrote grants that helped raise over $40 million for nonprofits, mainly in the field of minority education.
 I also worked as an editor for six years.
 After becoming a mother, I became concerned about the lack of time for kids to play, the pressures of the testing culture and the push for “college-readiness” in preschool.
 My blog Last American Childhood advocates for a simpler approach to child-raising and my satirical gift books Test Your Dog’s IQ and Test Your Baby poke fun at our culture's achievement obsession.
-I recently launched a joint project with my friend Kajal Jhaveri exploring the intersection between writing and yoga.
-You can find it here.
+I'm working on all kinds of stuff.
+I'm always a bit scattered.
+I'm trying to reign it in.